-Dental implants are basically substitutes for missing teeth.
+Dental implants are basically substitutes for missing tooth roots.
 They’re able to perform the same functions as natural teeth, even the stimulation of bone growth in the jaw.
-The little tool consists of three important parts – the biocompatible titanium that fuses with the bone, the abutment that shows above the gums, and the natural-looking crown that is attached at the end of the procedure.
+This little prosthetic consists of three important parts – the biocompatible titanium that fuses with the bone, the abutment that shows above the gums, and the natural-looking crown that is attached at the end of the procedure.

 How long does it take for dental implants to heal?

-The healing process depends on a few factors: namely, the density of your bone tissue, as well as which type of procedure you undergo.
-The All-on-4 dental implants treatment enables you to walk out of our Houston, TX office with a full set of replacement teeth after only an hour; however, other services usually require a few months of recovery time between the surgical placement of your implants and the attachment of your restorations.
+The healing process depends on a few factors.
+Namely, the density of your bone tissue, as well as which type of procedure you undergo.
+The All-on-4 dental implants treatment enables you to walk out of our Houston, TX oral surgery office with a full set of replacement teeth after only an hour.
+However, other services usually require a few months of recovery time between the surgical placement of your implants and the attachment of your restorations.
 If you require bone grafting in order to rebuild bone tissue, this will add to your recovery period.
-Please call Piney Point Oral and Maxillofacial Surgery in Houston to find out more details about common dental implant procedures.
+Please call Piney Point Oral & Maxillofacial Surgery in Houston to find out more details about common dental implant procedures.

 Why are dental implants a better choice for tooth replacement than bridges?
 Do they have any disadvantages?

-While a bridge can often benefit patients who’ve lost a single tooth, they often require cutting down perfectly healthy teeth near the affected area.
-Bridges also usually need to be replaced multiple times over a person’s lifetime, causing additional time and effort.
+While a bridge can often benefit patients who’ve lost a single tooth or a few teeth in a row, they often require cutting down perfectly healthy teeth near the affected area.
+Bridges also usually need to be replaced multiple times over a person’s lifetime, requiring additional time and effort.
 Dental implants, on the other hand, are a conservative treatment in that they preserve the maximum amount of tooth structure.
 In addition, they have much, much higher success rates and can last a person’s entire lifetime if cared for properly.

-Disadvantages of dental implants include cost, as well as a long treatment time.
+Disadvantages of dental implants include cost as well as long treatment time.